 JSC Ziraat Bank (Turkey), a state-owned bank, represents 100% owning shareholder of the Bank.
-Ziraat Bank is interested in further developing economic activity of ZiraaT Bank Georgia, guaranteeing unlimited service for its clients.
-As at 31 December 2020 the Bank has Significant transactions with its shareholder including deposits placed in Bank.
-As of the management's estimate shareholder is ready to make further financial resources available for the Bank if needed.
-Financial resources may be the following: contribution in capital, deposits placed, etc.
+As at 31 December 2021 the Bank has Significant transactions with its shareholder including deposits placed in Bank.

-Based on this, the Management confirm that they have a reasonable expectation that the Bank, as a whole, have adequate resources to continue in operational existence for the 12 months from the date the financial statements are authorised for issue.
+Management confirm that they have a reasonable expectation that the Bank, as a whole, have adequate resources to continue in operational existence for the 12 months from the date the financial statements are authorised for issue.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Bank's ability to continue as a going concern for the foreseeable future.
 Therefore, the financial statements continue to be prepared on the going concern basis.